 There are several systems that already support parts of the desired features in specific environments.
 The Space Network (SN) has deployed transponders that successfully use PN ranging since 1985.
 GPS and other GNSS systems, for Earth surface and near Earth uses, provide highly accurate time and position information that is globally used.

-JPL has been testing telemetry ranging and PN ranging and the next generation Transponder has accepted the requirement to time tag their Clock in association with a specified bit in the PN.
+The following are two examples of recent activities that provide some technical risk mitigation.
+JPL has been testing telemetry ranging and PN ranging and the next generation transponder has accepted the requirement to time tag their clock in association with a specified bit in the PN.
 Bepi-Columbo is currently building a transponder that performs regenerated ranging using the PN but they have no requirement to use the PN correlation to time tag the PN with the transponder clock.

 The WG will review and evaluate existing approaches to determine where, and if, they are applicable in the space operations domain.